 Monitoring turbidity in industrial water is also essential because high turbidity levels can damage equipment and reduce its lifespan.
 For instance, water with high turbidity can increase frictional resistance in equipment such as water pumps and pipelines, leading to higher energy consumption.
 Impurities in the water can cause abrasion on equipment, especially in terms of transmission machinery and agitators.
 Prolonged abrasion can significantly decrease the equipment’s operational lifespan.

 High turbidity in industrial water often indicates the presence of a significant amount of algae, bacteria, and other microorganisms.
 These organisms can grow on the inner walls of pipelines, causing blockages.
 Practical experience has shown that in industrial cooling water systems with side-stream filtration, supplementary water turbidity can be controlled to within 5 NTU.

 Turbidity in Rivers and Reservoirs

-Excessive turbidity in water can reduce the amount of light penetrating deep into bodies of water such as rivers, lakes, and reservoirs.
-This reduction in light can inhibit the growth of certain aquatic plants and have negative effects on species like fish and shellfish that rely on algae as a food source.
-High turbidity can also hinder the ability of fish to absorb dissolved oxygen.
-This phenomenon has been observed and documented throughout the Chesapeake Bay in the Mid-Atlantic region of the United States.
+Excessive turbidity in rivers, lakes and reservoirs affects the amount of light reaching the depths of the water body.
+Reduced light can inhibit the growth of some aquatic plants and negatively impact species such as fish and shellfish that rely on algae as a food source.
+High turbidity also hinders fish’s ability to absorb dissolved oxygen.
+This phenomenon has been observed and documented throughout the Chesapeake Bay in the mid-Atlantic region of the United States.